 - Severe flood warning means there is danger to life.

 You can make a free flood plan with guidance from the Environment Agency.
 It could save you valuable time, prevent your belongings from being damaged and reduce the impact of flooding on your home.

-There are many simple tasks you can do in advance, such as:
+You can do many simple tasks in advance, such as:

 - storing valuable items upstairs or, if you live in a bungalow, as high up as possible

 - finding out how to turn off your gas and electricity supply

 - preparing a flood kit that you can easily reach

 Your flood kit should include: